-Tablets are really cool devices which are popularly used today to access the internet, but they are also vulnerable when it comes to privacy.
+Tablets are really cool devices that are popularly used today to access the internet, but they are also vulnerable when it comes to privacy.

 When the VPN is not working on your tablet, it exposes your device and information to security breaches and threats, but, thankfully, there are ways to resolve the issue and get your tablet back to safety.

-FIX: VPN is not working on your tablet
+What can I do if VPN is not working on tablet?

 - Unable to connect to VPN